 Pain in the jaw, face and head can be caused by dental pathology (tooth and gum infections, fractured teeth and occluso-muscle disorder), and a skilled dentist can treat all of these.
 Pain caused by headaches and other pathology need to be treated by the appropriate health care provider such as neurologists, chiropractors and so on.

 Myofascial pain is a unique type of pain caused by a muscle spasm or trigger point and can occur throughout the body.
 Myofascial pain in the face, jaw muscles and head can be caused by trigger points in the jaw muscles caused by occluso-muscle disorder.
-Trigger points in the neck and shoulders can also refer pain to the jaw, head and face.
+A unique fact about trigger points is that they refer pain to areas away from the actual muscle spasm or trigger point.Trigger points in the neck and shoulders can also refer pain to the jaw, head and face.

 What is a trigger point?

 The diagram below shows some examples of trigger points.
 The "X" is the location of the trigger point and the red area shows where the pain is expressed.
 There are many trigger points besides the ones that are shown here.

 If our initial bite therapy (use of our temporary bite guard called a deprogrammer) does not completely eliminate pain in the head, face and jaw muscles, then we recommend physical therapy to address trigger points beyond the jaw muscles.